lsbardel/python-stdnet/docs/source/stdnetredis.rst

 .. _redis-timeseries:

-Timeseries
+Time-series
 ==========================

-Timeseries is an important data-structure not yet supported in redis, it is represented by a unique sorted associative container, that is to say it associates ordered unique times to values.
+:ref:`Time-series <http://en.wikipedia.org/wiki/Time_series>` is an important
+data-structure not yet supported in redis, it is represented by a unique sorted associative container, that is to say it associates ordered unique times to values.

-Values, which can be anything you like, are ordered with respect to double values (times), and can be accessed by times or rank (the order of times in the timeseries).
+Values, which can be anything you like, are ordered with respect to times (you could use unix timestamp, but any double value would do), and can be accessed by times or rank (the order of times in the time-series).
 Times are unique so that there will be only one value associated with a given time.

+Internally, a time-series is implemented using the same skiplist implementation as :ref:`ordered sets <http://redis.io/commands#sorted_set>`.
-Internally, values are added to a skip list which maintain sorting with respect to times.
+Values are added to a skip list which maintain sorting with respect to times.

 Performance::